AdobeDocs/analytics-platform.nl-NL/help/analysis-workspace/export/export-cloud.md

 * Een lijst met alle geleverde bestanden

-* De grootte van elk bestand

-* De tijdstempel van elk bestand
+* De MD5-controlesom van elk bestand

 <!-- add in  what the file name, structure, and file format will be -->